We have been lucky enough to see stingrays at a number of zoos and aquariums over the past few years.

-They do not have any bones but instead have cartilage in their bodies.
-(Cartilage is what people have in the outer part of their ear that helps it keep it's shape.)
+They do not have any bones but instead have cartilage in their bodies (similar to what people have in the outer part of their ear that helps it keep it's shape.)

 Fishy Fact #2: Do stingrays really sting?

-Stingrays use their tails to defend themselves.
-If a stingray is scared or feels threatened, it will use its tail to deliver a sharp 'poke' to keep itself safe.
+If a ray is scared or feels threatened, it will use its tail to deliver a sharp 'poke' to keep itself safe.
 Some stingrays also have venom in their tail which is dangerous to other animals and humans.

 Fishy Fact #3: What does a stingray eat?

 Stingrays have eyes on the top of their body and a mouth underneath (see the photo above).
 Many rays like to stay near the bottom of the ocean and find their food on the ocean floor.

 Fishy Fact #4: Can stingrays fly?

 It may look like they have wings, but those are fins.
 A stingray moves much of it's body in order to swim through the water.

 Fishy Fact #5: Why do they all swim together?

-Fun Things to Notice about Stingrays:
+Fun Things Kids might Notice about Stingrays:

-- Their body is a fun diamond shape - great if you're kids are learning about shapes.
+A stingray's body is a fun diamond shape - great if you're kids are learning about shapes.